-We fully comply with Lord Myners' six principles codifying a model of best practice in pension fund governance, investment decision-making and disclosure.
-Evidence is contained within the documents referenced in our Annual Report and Financial Statements and on our website www.eapf.org.uk
+We fully comply with Lord Myners' six principles codifying a model of best practice in pension fund governance, investment decision making and disclosure.
+Evidence is contained within the documents referenced in our Annual Report and Financial Statements and on our website at www.eapf.org.uk

-Approved by the Pensions Committee on 23 March 2017 and will be reviewed in 2018/19.
+Approved by the Pensions Committee on 20 September 2018 and will be reviewed in 2019.